rkuma183/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 2. You'll need a credit card number.

    Many companies have a company (corporate) credit card.

+3. You'll need a phone number for 3FA (three Factor Authentication).

+   PROTIP: Give Googgle Voice the cell number that you've been giving out to people.
+   Then get a new phone number from your cell carrier (Verizon, ATT, etc.).
+   In Google Voice have that new number ring when someone calls you at your original number.
+   Give that new number only to Microsoft.
+   This enables you to transfer that new number to someone else without making your friends wonder where you went.

 ## Two Azure portals #